speedarius/rafters/README.md

 ### Adding an attribute to a component

 Each component exposes `attributes` to it's view as locals.
-The `attributes` are simply a collection of methods that you explicitly declare as `attributes` in your component, using the `Rafters::Component.attribute` method.
+The `attributes` are simply a collection of methods that you explicitly declare as `attributes` in your component, using the Rafters::Component.attribute` or `Rafters::Component.attributes` methods.

 For instance, let's say we have a HeadingComponent that exposes a title attribute: